Code-Institute-Submissions/Germany-Online-Guide/README.md

     * [Pixabay](https://pixabay.com/photos/dresden-germany-terrassenufer-2362953/)

 #### Image in the 'Why Travel to Germany?' section
-* The image was obtained from a friend, who had this picture taken by his co-worker
+* The image was obtained from a friend, who had his picture taken by his co-worker

-#### Image above the 'Informations' section
+#### Image above the 'Information' section
 * The photo was taken by me

-#### Gallery in media.html
+#### The gallery in media.html
 * The photos in the gallery were obtained from the following websites:
     * [Wikimedia](https://commons.wikimedia.org/wiki/File:Reichstag_May_09.jpg)
     * [Wikipedia](https://de.wikipedia.org/wiki/Datei:Wasserspiele_Kassel-Wilhelmsh%C3%B6he_2011_von_oben-1.jpg)